check-spelling-sandbox/redpanda/docs/rfcs/20191020_partition_allocator.md

 * The telemetry is observed locally at each node with the number of partitions assigned to each node

-* Partition alloation telemetry is deferred
+* Partition allocation telemetry is deferred

 ## Detailed design - how